Data RecoveryHow to Back Up Computer

 To back up your computer using a NAS device, follow these steps:

-1. Purchase a NAS device that has enough storage capacity to hold all of your important files.
+1. Purchase a NAS device with enough storage capacity to hold all your important files.

 2. Connect the NAS device to your home network using an Ethernet cable.